ManishaSahu1997/RStudio_paper_writing_course/README.md

 Add the specific information about your paper here:

-This repository contains the data and code for our paper:
+This repository contains the data and code for our paper here is the
+change:

 > Authors, (YYYY). *Title of your paper goes here*.
 Name of journal/book
 > <https://doi.org/xxx/xxx>